DrewNF/Write-Thesis-in-Latex/README.md

 ### For any doubt or deepening, do not hesitate to open an Issue, I will answer you very happy!

-This repository is designed to push and help students use [Latex] (https://www.latex-project.org/), to develop more easily their thesis, Academic Paper or why not books.
+This repository is designed to push and help students use [Latex](https://www.latex-project.org/), to develop more easily their thesis, Academic Paper or why not books.

-Before you start you will have to subscribe to the editor of Online Latex [ShareLatex] (https://www.sharelatex.com?r=cd3f76de&rm=d&rs=b).
+Before you start you will have to subscribe to the editor of Online Latex [ShareLatex](https://www.sharelatex.com?r=cd3f76de&rm=d&rs=b).
 This has some positive practical sides: everything synced online, so always available everywhere, but especially do not risk losing ** NOTHING! **

 If you prefer to work with the offline version you can still use the project shared by me, but will not go into in this guide anything about it.

-English version of the Guide, with the English version also File: [Write Thesis Latex] (https://github.com/DrewNF/Write-Thesis-in-Latex)
+Italian version of the Guide, with the Italian version also File: [Scrivere una Tesi in Latex}(https://github.com/DrewNF/Scrivere-Tesi-in-Latex)

 ### LET'S START

-After downloading the .zip file Thesis Template Polito ITA / ENG, simply unpack it, go to your Account [ShareLatex] (https://www.sharelatex.com?r=cd3f76de&rm=d&rs=b), start a new project and when you are required to upload an existing project; the upload is complete you will have your thesis ready to be written!
+After downloading the .zip file Thesis Template Polito ITA / ENG, simply unpack it, go to your Account [ShareLatex](https://www.sharelatex.com?r=cd3f76de&rm=d&rs=b), start a new project and when you are required to upload an existing project; the upload is complete you will have your thesis ready to be written!

 Below an index of what I will describe in this guide: